mcwhitak/keycloak-templated-ldap-mapper/README.md

+# THIS IS CURRENTLY STILL A WIP DO NOT USE THIS

 # Keycloak Templated LDAP Mapper
 This project contains an LDAP User Attribute Mapper for Keycloak that allows the injection of Freemarker templates for post-processing.